 Protect Your Eyes Before and After Totality

-The August 21 eclipse will become total for a very short period of time only in the narrow path of totality.
+A total solar eclipse will only be “total” for a very short period of time only in the narrow path of totality.
 If you’re located in the path of totality, don’t remove your eclipse glasses until the very last bit of the Sun is gone, including “Baily’s beads” and the “diamond ring.”
 Again, it’s only safe to look with unprotected eyes when the Sun is 100 percent blocked by the Moon and only the soft wisps of the solar corona are visible.
 Once totality begins, it’s important to know precisely when totality will be ending in your exact location so that you can once again put on your eclipse glasses before the first brightness of the exposed Sun is revealed.
-The definitive source to determine the exact start time, end time, and duration of totality for any location is NASA’s interactive Google map of the eclipse.
+The definitive source to determine the exact start time, end time, and duration of totality for any location is NASA’s interactive Google eclipse map.
 You should also allow for a very generous margin of error to ensure that you are no longer looking with unprotected eyes when totality ends (and keep in mind that your clock or watch may not be in sync with astronomical time!).
 Additionally, NASA advises that you should pay careful attention to the edge of the Moon opposite of where the Sun last appeared.
 When you start to notice a very slight crescent-shaped brightening, you’ll know that totality is coming to an end.
 This is your signal to look away or put your eclipse glasses back on before the first flash of exposed sunlight.
 As mentioned earlier, children should always be supervised by an adult who fully and clearly understands safe eclipse viewing procedures.

 Optical Devices Must Have Solar Filters